jwalith/Exposis/README.md

-# Exposis

-Predict the Profit value of a company by using value of its R&D Spend, Administration Cost and Marketing Spend by using the dataset of  50 Companies

-Regression algorithms Used
+# Exposis: Regression Model Comparison

+This project explores various regression techniques, comparing their performance on a given dataset.
+The models include both linear and non-linear approaches, offering insights into their effectiveness for different data patterns.

+## Features

+- **Implemented Regression Models**:
   1. Linear Regression
-2.GradientBoostingRegressor
-3.RandomForest
-4. SVM  - Linear SVR
+  2. Gradient Boosting Regressor
+  3. Random Forest Regressor
+  4. Support Vector Machine (SVM)
+  5. Bayesian Regression
-5.Bayesian Regression
+  6. Polynomial Regression

-6.Polynomial regression
+- **Predict Profit**:
+  - Predict the profit value of a company based on its R&D spend, administration cost, and marketing spend using a dataset of 50 companies.

+- **Performance Comparison**:
+  - Evaluate models using metrics such as Mean Squared Error (MSE), R² Score, and more.

+- **Visualization**:
+  - Includes plots to visualize the regression fit and model performance.

+## Technologies Used

+- **Python**: For implementing the models.
+- **Scikit-Learn**: For regression algorithms and metrics.
+- **Matplotlib/Seaborn**: For data visualization.
+- **Google Colab**: For running the notebook interactively.